anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

-- The last effect enable and configure *Stereo Tools*.
+- For the last effect, enable and configure *Stereo Tools*.

 ![](assets/images/easy_stereo.png)

-Save it again and now go to the *PipeWire* tab and in *General* option you will see our Driver Name *Tiger Lake-LP Smart Sound*, and you need to activate as default input and output.
-Then go to *Presets Autoloading*  and select our *Driver Tiger*, select your Preset you have created, and click on the *+ button*
+Save it again, and now go to the *PipeWire* tab, in the *General* option, you will see our Driver Name *Tiger Lake-LP Smart Sound*, and you need to activate it as default input and output.
+Then go to *Presets Autoloading*  and select our *Driver Tiger*, select the Preset you have created, and click on the *+ button*

-:exclamation:*You can do the same for new devices that has the similar problem and create new presets for them*
+:exclamation:*You can do the same for new devices that have the similar problems and create new presets for them*

-You can try your new configurations and close EasyEffects, in case you don't get the new quality try to visit this article to get more [info](https://forum.manjaro.org/t/how-to-make-linux-sound-great/146143).
+You can try your new configurations and close EasyEffects, in case you don't get the new quality, visit this article for more [info](https://forum.manjaro.org/t/how-to-make-linux-sound-great/146143).